ovh/docs/pages/web/hosting/multisites_configure_multisite/guide.en-gb.md

 >
 > If you would like to add several websites, you will need to repeat this step.
 >
 > We recommend taking care with the number of websites you host on your Web Hosting plan.
 The more websites you host, the higher the demand will be on your allocated resources.
-[Our web](https://www.ovh.co.uk/web-hosting/){.external} hosting page shows the number of websites you can host on your plan.
+[Our Web Hosting page](https://www.ovh.co.uk/web-hosting/){.external} hosting page shows the number of websites you can host on your plan.
 >

 ## Go further